 Standby and Line-interactive

-Standby and line-interactive UPS models turn on the inverter when the power fails and can only provide short periods of backup time (by design).
+Standby and line-interactive UPSs turn on the inverter when the power fails and can only provide short periods of battery runtime (by design).
 This leads to an interruption (transfer time) when the inverter power takes over.
-Also, during normal operation, they leave equipment connected directly to the utility power with minimal protection from common power disturbances.
-This may be okay for non-critical devices, but it has a risk factor.
+Also, during normal operation, they leave equipment connected directly to the utility with very limited protection from common power disturbances.
+This may be acceptable for non-critical devices, but it has a risk factor.
 If an application can’t afford risks, the right solution is an online UPS.

 UPS Batteries and Service Costs